neo Rename - Simple handling, powerful features.

 Reliable updating

-No reference escapes the renamer.
+The Renamer misses no reference.
 It scans the entire database and replaces all relative and absolute path and URL references to the image file.

 - Images in posts including featured image are updated